-- Front and side setbacks to respond to existing street condition.

-- Potential for heritage conservation area.

-A study is being undertaken separately to this master plan regarding a potential Heritage Conservation Area or Special Character Area within this precinct.
-If nominated as a Heritage Conservation Area, the area will likely remain as single dwellings.
-If not nominated as an HCA, medium density housing such as dual occupancies will continue to be permitted.

-- Regardless of whether a Heritage

-Conservation Area or Special Character

-Area is nominated, development should

-compliment existing local character e.g.

-materiality, scale, detailing, single storey

-height datum, landscaped front setbacks.

-- Street interfaces to consider impacts of driveway crossovers on streetscape and landscaping.
+- Front and side setbacks to respond to existing street condition. - If part of the sub-precinct is nominated as a special character area, the identified area will likely remain as single dwellings or as existing.
+Land outside of the special character area will still permit medium density housing opportunities such as dual occupancies, in addition to detached housing. - Development within this character area regardless of being within or outside of the nominated special character area should compliment existing local character e.g. materiality, scale, detailing, single storey height datum, landscaped front setbacks. - Street interfaces to consider impacts of driveway crossovers on streetscape and landscaping.